 The tornado Fujita scale is basically a measurement used to determine the intensity of a storm and its impact on man-made structures and vegetation in the areas affected by it.
-If you’re wondering when was the Fujita scale invented, it was back in the 1970s.
+If you’re wondering when this tornado wind speed scale was invented, it was back in the 1970s.
 And it had been used for many years in the United States and Canada before being replaced by a more advanced version of the Fujita tornado scale, the so-called “Enhanced Fujita Scale” (EF-Scale).

 Fujita Scale Definition